AntonyBoza/Portfolio/index.md

 [Click here to open de App](https://app-risk-1.herokuapp.com/)

 **Project Objective:**
-To develop a  machine learning model for the online prediction of financial risk and the determination of approval of credits to persons and companies.
+To develop a  machine learning model for the online prediction of financial risk and the determination of credits approval to persons and companies.
 Steps:
-1.
+1. Data revision and understanding
+2. Data cleaning
+3. Data preprocessing
+4. Model training with different algorithms
+5. Selection of best algorithm
+6. Building the UI with Flask and Python
+7. Web Deployment using Heroku service